rapiz1/rathole/README.md

 [server]
 bind_addr = "0.0.0.0:2333" # Necessary.
 The address that the server listens for clients.
 Generally only the port needs to be change. default_token = "default_token_if_not_specify" # Optional
+heartbeat_interval = 30 # Optional.
+Set to 0 to disable the heartbeat.
+Default: 30 secs

 [server.transport] # Same as `[client.transport]`
 type = "tcp"